Our Middle School consists of 5th–8th grades.

 To determine if your child might qualify as a Friends Community Scholar, read more information about the program here.

 The Middle School Admissions Committee reviews the assessments and determines how many applicants will move into the next phase of the admissions process depending on the number of anticipated openings in the grade.
-Parents/guardians ofapplicants will receive an email or letter by the end of January with information about the status of their application.
+Parents/guardians of applicants will receive an email or letter by the end of January with information about the status of their application.
 Students who are not invited to continue the process will no longer be considered for admission.
 Students who are invited to continue the process will attend a full-day shadow day in February and parent meetings will be scheduled.

-Fill out an information request form here.
+Fill out an inquiry request through your Ravenna account here.

 We ask each student applying to Middle School to address several short-answer questions about him or herself and write a one-page essay about a topic of his or her choice.
 In addition, each student should submit a piece of writing produced at their current school.

-Sign and submit the Student Evaluation form to your child's current teacher and to another current or recent former teacher.
+Sign and submit the Student Evaluation forms to your child's current teacher and to another current or recent former teacher.
 The form can be sent to teachers directly from your online application.
 The teachers should send this form directly to San Francisco Friends School.

 Sign and submit the transcript request form to the registrar or guidance counselor of your child's current school.
 We ask for the last two years of report cards or progress reports.
 Records should be sent directly to the Admissions Office.